Dre Campbell Farm

 This basket can deter these pests from your flower or vegetable gardens.
 Root Guard stops gophers and moles from digging near plant roots.

-However, choose a basket that is one size larger than the root ball of the plant it protects.
+However, choose a basket that is one size larger than the plant’s root ball.
 The large basket will allow for growth while keeping the pests away.

 You can also use the mini-baskets in pots.